brycewray/astro-site-legacy/src/pages/posts/2020/05/battle-ios-email-heavyweights.md

 Fair warning to the uninitiated: MailMate isn't "pretty."
 Its interface is busy and dated-looking (although, like just about everything else in the app, highly customizable). **But** MailMate **is** solid, powerful, ultra-compliant with email standards, and loaded with more features than any user could ever possibly exhaust.
 And that's exactly how its creator and lone developer---Benny Kjær Nielsen, Ph.D in computer science---wants it.
 The same goes for the true power users[^OtherMMReviews] whom his work targets.

-[^OtherMMReviews]: Since [my article](/posts/2019/06/ahoy-mate) last year wasn't deep enough to give MailMate its due, please also check out the more recent "[MailMate](https://tyler.io/mailmate/)" and "[Additional MailMate Tips](https://tyler.io/additional-mailmate-tips/)" by Tyler Hall, and "[MailMate Review](https://canion.me/mailmate-review)" by Andrew Canion.
+[^OtherMMReviews]: Since [my article](/posts/2019/06/ahoy-mate) last year wasn't deep enough to give MailMate its due, please also check out the more recent “[MailMate](https://tyler.io/mailmate/)” and “[Additional MailMate Tips](https://tyler.io/additional-mailmate-tips/)” by Tyler Hall, and “[MailMate Review](https://canion.me/mailmate-review)” by Andrew Canion.

 But what about when those power users are away from their Macs and depending on iPhones or iPads?